-There’s mixed opinions about ingesting essential oils.
+There are mixed opinions about ingesting essential oils.
 Personally, I’ve not experienced problems with essential oils in my toothpaste.
 I’d rather ingest oils steam distilled from a plant than toxic waste any day of the week.
 That said you can always opt to leave the essential oils out altogether.
 The toothpaste will still be effective.
 If you do decide to use essential oils in your mix it’s advisable to use good quality oil preferably organic.
 The best advice is to do your due diligence and decide what’s right for you.

-For young children raw organic coconut oil alone works just fine.
+For young children, raw organic coconut oil alone works just fine.
 This an amazing solution for us because my son enjoys munching coconut oil so getting it in his mouth is a breeze!

 Go fluoride free!

 Fluoride warrants immediate kicking to the curb.
 It has no place in your bathroom cabinet and no benefit to health, teeth or otherwise.
 You certainly don’t need to spend money on this stuff.
-It’s rubbish after all, get rid and make your own instead.
-It’s easy and extremely cost effective.
+It’s rubbish, after all, get rid and make your own instead.
+It’s easy and extremely cost-effective.
 Waste is minimal too!
-Brownie points for the eco warrior in you!
+Brownie points for the eco-warrior in you!
 Best of all, you’ll be taking care of your health, your ultimate wealth.
 Can’t make your own?
 Buy fluoride free, just be sure to check the ingredients.
-In any case you’re sure to spend less time at the dentist.
+In any case, you’re sure to spend less time at the dentist.
 And if you do need a dentist opt for a holistic one who’s not into mercury.

 Ready to ditch and switch?
 Which fluoride free toothpaste do you love?
 How are you getting on with homemade?
 Have a question or comment?
 Let me know and leave it below.